mozilla/datazilla/docs/architecture.rst

 **type** - Type of storage engine associated with the database.
 This is automatically added to the template schema when a user runs a manage command that creates a database schema.
 There is currently support for MariaDB and MySQL storage engines.

-**oauth_consumer_key** - The oauth consumer key.
+**oauth_consumer_key** - The OAuth consumer key.
 This is created for databases with objectstores automatically by the create_project manage command.

-**oauth_consumer_secret** - The oauth consumer secret.
+**oauth_consumer_secret** - The OAuth consumer secret.
 This is created for databases with objectstores automatically by the create_project manage command.

 **creation_date** - Date the database was created.